-14.1 The Council has a responsibility for ensuring that appropriate arrangements to safeguard and promote the welfare of children are in place for all children within the borough, including home educated children.
-Working Together to Safeguard Children, updated August 2018.
+The Council has a responsibility for ensuring that appropriate arrangements to safeguard and promote the welfare of children are in place for all children within the borough, including home educated children.
+This is detailed within Working Together to Safeguard Children, updated August 2023.

-14.2 Sections 10 and 11 of the Children Act 2004 give Local Authorities general duties for promoting the well-being and safeguarding of children in their areas.
+Sections 10 and 11 of the Children Act 2004 give Local Authorities general duties for promoting the well-being and safeguarding of children in their areas.
 This includes children educated at home as well as those attending school.
-Section 175 of the Education Act 2002 requires authorities to make arrangements for ensuring that their education functions are exercised with a view to safeguarding and promoting children's welfare.
+Section 175 of the Education Act 2002 requires authorities to ensure that their education functions are exercised with a view to safeguarding and promoting children's welfare.
 Therefore, the general duties of Local Authorities in relation to safeguarding are the same for all children, however they are educated.

-14.3 The EHE Advisor will have regard to the relevant guidance and Barnsley Safeguarding Board's Safeguarding Procedures when considering what action to be taken where there are serious concerns about the welfare of a home educated child.
+The EHE Advisor will have regard to the relevant guidance and Barnsley Safeguarding Board's Safeguarding Procedures when considering what action to be taken where there are serious concerns about the welfare of a home educated child.

-14.4 Parents who choose to employ other people to educate their child(ren), though they themselves will continue to be responsible for the education provided, will also be responsible for ensuring that those whom they engage are suitable persons to have access to their children.
+Parents who choose to employ other people to educate their child(ren), though they themselves will continue to be responsible for the education provided, will also be responsible for ensuring that those whom they engage are suitable persons to have access to their children.
 Parents should satisfy themselves by taking up appropriate references and/or requesting a potential tutor to consent to a Disclosure and Barring Check (DBS).

-14.5 Any parents with concerns about any aspect of safeguarding are encouraged to contact the Advisor or the Education Welfare Service so that the appropriate expert officer can be contacted.
-Please note the following website address: www.safeguardingchildrenbarnsley.com
+Any parents with concerns about any aspect of safeguarding are encouraged to contact the Advisor or the Education Welfare Service so that the appropriate expert officer can be contacted.
+Please use the following website address: www.safeguardingchildrenbarnsley.com

-14.6 If a child or young person is subject to a Child protection plan the Education Welfare Service with work in partnership with the professionals in children Social Care to ensure all parties fully understand the implications and management of EHE.
-Children who are EHE are seen less frequently than those on a school roll and this will be considered when child protection planning.
+If a child or young person is subject to a Child protection plan the Education Welfare Service will work in partnership with the professionals in Children's Social Care to ensure all parties fully understand the implications and management of EHE.
+Children who are EHE are seen less frequently than those on a school roll and this will be considered when child protection planning takes place.

-15.0 REVIEWING PROCEDURES AND PRACTICES
+REVIEWING PROCEDURES AND PRACTICES

-15.1 The Council will review these guidelines and practice in relation to home education on a regular basis.
+The Council will review these guidelines and practice in relation to home education on a regular basis.
 Home education organisations and parents are involved in the process of review to ensure the most effective practice and strengthen partnerships.